All docs

 ffmpeg / ffprobeBFF render pipelineffmpeg -version, ffprobe -version

-Perso AI key + spaceSeqBFF calls the external APIIssued at perso.ai
+Perso AI key + spaceSeqBFF calls the external API for audio separationIssued at perso.ai

 Google OAuth client IDsApp sign-in is gated by GoogleCloud Console → APIs & Services → Credentials